RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-1222** Step Out is not working properly in MVVS 2.2.0 release

+**MVVS-1315** Debug with launch.json file should validate dependencies file first.

+**MVVS-1316** Stop debugging when receiving from INPUT statement will crash extension.

+**MVVS-1317** Restart button is not working in grpc debugging mode.

+**MVVS-1318** Step into and out with WATCH variable will crash debugging process.

 ## Connection

 **MVVS-671** Can't connect to UniData demo account on linux

 **MVVS-1121** java throw exception when failed to connect to the UV account

+**MVVS-1314** delete currently connected server should also disconnect from current connection in online editing mode.

+**MVVS-1320** Execute offline editing mode commands will disable online editing mode.

 ## Others